Somerton, Somerset: Governance

-In October 2009, eleven of the local councillors resigned en masse, citing excessive criticism from local residents and in particular criticism from a hostile local weblog.
-In February 2012 the External Auditor appointed by the Audit Commission published a critical Report in the Public Interest regarding the activities of Somerton Town Council in the fiscal year 2008 to 2009.
+The town also has a town council with responsibility for some local issues.
+In October 2009, eleven of the town councillors resigned en masse, citing excessive criticism from local residents and in particular criticism from a hostile local weblog.
+In February 2012 the external auditor appointed by the Audit Commission published a critical "Report in the Public Interest" regarding the activities of Somerton Town Council in the fiscal year 2008 to 2009.